-Helping Myself Out...Don't Mind if I Do!
+Helping Myself Out...
+Don't Mind if I Do!

-Read the descriptions of "Taking Care of My Whole Self" to find out what it means to take care of every wonderful part of you.

-Instructions: Chose a place and make a mark along EACH line that best fits where you are at today.
+Use the "Taking Care of My Whole Self" post its to find out what it means to take care of every wonderful part of you.
+Then, draw a circle to mark where you are at today for EACH line below.